reclaimhosting/docs/docs/WordPress/Custom-Menus.md

 ![image](http://i.imgur.com/AabhESA.jpg)

-Now that you've set up your menu and assigned it to a location, you can begin to add links to it.
+Now that you've set up your menu and assigned it to a location, you can begin adding links to it.
 On the left-hand side of the screen, you'll see what content is available to add.
 On the right-hand side of the screen, in the **Menu Structure** area, you can arrange and organize your links.

-By default, you may not see everything that is available to you to add to your menu.
+By default, you may not see everything that is available to add to your menu.
 For example, posts can be added to menus, but they're not usually displayed by default.
 To make more content available, click the **Screen Options** tab at the top of your WordPress screen, and then click off the check boxes that correspond to additional content.

 ![image](http://i.imgur.com/DFGw89j.jpg)